Northern Breed Group

 Disqualification: Complete lack of pigment of eye rims.

-EARS - High set, close together, short, triangular and prick.
+High set, close together, short, triangular and prick.

 Disqualification: Drop ears.